Updated 10 June 2022

 - In 1961 King Hussein of Jordan married Antoinette Gardiner, from Great Britain.
 They got divorce ten years later.
 King Hussein and Princess Muna, as she is called, had four children including the present King Abdullah II.

 - Prince Ra’ad bin Zeid of Jordan in 1963 married Margaretha Lind (Majda) from Sweden.
+They had five children.

 - In 1968 Prince El Hassan bin Talal of Jordan married Sarvath Ikramullah, born in India to a Muslim family, later raised in Pakistan.
+They had three daughters and a son.

 - Princess Ubol Ratana of Thailand, daughter of King Bhumibol Adulyadej, married 1972 Peter Ladd Jensen, from the USA.
 The couple had three children.
 They got divorced in 1998.

 - King Hussein of Jordan married fourthly in 1978 Lisa Najeeb Halaby.
 She was American born, with a Syrian-American father and a mother of Swedish descent.
+They had two sons and two daughters.

 - Tengku Idris, now the Sultan of Selangor, married secondly in 1988 (divorced 1997) Lisa Davis.
 They had one child.